particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS API reference fix 2025-08-15

+Fixed a problem where BleUuid::isValid and Time::isValid could jump to the wrong item when selected from the navigation.

 ### Tachyon datasheet 2025-08-06

 The [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/#operating-temperature) now includes operating temperature information.